Frédéric Pierucci

-Frédéric Pierucci, (born 14 January 1968), is a former senior manager for Alstom, accused of corruption by the United States government in 2014.
-He was arrested and detained in United States, where he was held as an economic hostage.
+Frédéric Pierucci ([fʁedeʁik pjəʁutʃi]; born 14 January 1968) is a French business manager and a former senior executive for Alstom, who was accused of willful blindness to corporate corruption by the United States Department of Justice and was arrested and detained in the United States from 2013 to 2014.
+He is the author of the book The American Trap: My Battle to Expose America's Secret Economic War Against the Rest of the World, an autobiography that chronicles his experience throughout the legal ordeal.

-His story is an example of the hostage diplomacy and economic warfare waged by the United States, including against its purported allies.
-Indeed, Pierucci's arrest and imprisonment occurred while the American multinational conglomerate General Electric was negotiating with Alstom to purchase its energy section.
-Other French sources ask why the same case was not handled by France’s law enforcement authorities, since the criminal acts at issue are also illegal there.
+Pierucci's judiciary story is considered in France as an example of the hostage diplomacy and economic warfare waged by the United States government, including against its purported allies.
+Indeed, Pierucci's arrest and imprisonment without bail in a maximum security prison in Rhode Island occurred while the American multinational conglomerate General Electric was negotiating to purchase Alstom's energy section, and he was released within a week of the settlement of the purchase.
+The resulting transaction gave an American company significant control over France's nuclear reactors and energy security.

 Education and career

-He graduated from the ISAE-ENSMA and the INSEAD, and received an MBA from Columbia University.
+Pierucci graduated from ISAE-ENSMA and INSEAD, and received an MBA from Columbia University.

 During the 2000s, he became marketing and sales director in the boiler division of Alstom, a large French transportation and energy company.

-Arrest, charges, plea and sentence

-In 2009, Alstom's practices were starting to attract the attention of the United States Department of Justice (DOJ).
-DOJ interest focused on suspicions that Alstom had violated the 1977 Foreign Corrupt Practices Act.
-This American law has extraterritorial scope in the sense that it deals with bribery of foreign public officials.
-Bribery of foreign public officials is a criminal offense not only in the United States, but also in France and all other parties to the OECD Anti-Bribery Convention.
-In addition, the DOJ takes what is often described as an ‘expansive’ view of its jurisdiction in FCPA matters, meaning that a wide range of firms or individuals could fall within the scope of DOJ enforcement measures.
+Imprisonment in the United States

-Alstom attracted US jurisdiction by virtue of the fact that it was a US ‘Issuer’ (basically, that it had some involvement as an issuer on US securities markets).
-Pierucci was subject to FCPA enforcement because he was Vice-President of Global Sales at a Connecticut-based subsidiary of Alstom.
+Alstom attracted US jurisdiction by virtue of the fact that it was a US "Issuer" (basically, that it had some involvement as an issuer on US securities markets).
+Pierucci was subject to the Foreign Corrupt Practices Act (FCPA) because he was vice-president of Global Sales at a Connecticut-based subsidiary of Alstom.